 If you’re trying to follow a heart-healthy diet, some of the best things you can add to it are nuts.
-Almost all nuts are packed with heart-friendly nutrients, like vitamin E, omega-3 fatty acids, fiber and unsaturated fats.
-They may help lower your cholesterol, get rid of inflammation, improve blood vessel health and lower your risk of heart disease.
+Almost all nuts are packed with nutrients for a healthy heart, like vitamin E, omega-3 fatty acids, fiber and unsaturated fats.
+Heart-healthy nuts may help lower your cholesterol, get rid of inflammation, improve blood vessel health and lower your risk of heart disease.

 Almonds are probably the nuts that are easiest to find in your grocery store.
 Plus, you can do so much with them.
 They’re also a great weight loss tool because they’re filling and lower in calories than other types of nuts.
 Studies have shown that they can help reduce blood sugar, lower cholesterol and reduce swelling in your body.

 Pecans are another great nut that are easy to find your local grocery store and that have heart-healthy benefits.
 They contain healthy fats that may lower bad cholesterol and raise the good kind.
 They may also help reduce your risk of colon and breast cancers.
 The antioxidants in pecans have even been known to help slow the aging process and reduce inflammation in the body.

 Macadamia nuts are a good source of healthy fats.
 Like pecans, they can have a positive impact on your cholesterol levels.
 Studies have shown they can also reduce inflammation and reduce oxidative stress, which is the amount of harmful chemicals in your blood.
 This stress can have a negative impact on your heart health.
 If you’re eating a low-carb diet, macadamia nuts only have about 4 grams of carbs per serving.